Gallienus: Herulian invasions

 In the years 267–269, Goths and other barbarians invaded the empire in great numbers.
 Sources are extremely confused on the dating of these invasions, the participants, and their targets.
 Modern historians are not even able to discern with certainty whether there were two or more of these invasions or a single prolonged one.
 It seems that, at first, a major naval expedition was led by the Heruli starting from north of the Black Sea and leading to the ravaging of many cities of Greece (among them, Athens and Sparta).
 Then another, even more numerous army of invaders started a second naval invasion of the empire.
 The Romans defeated the barbarians on sea first.
-Gallienus' army then won a battle in Thrace, and the emperor pursued the invaders.
+Gallienus's army then won a battle in Thrace, and the emperor pursued the invaders.
 According to some historians, he was the leader of the army who won the great Battle of Naissus, while the majority believes that the victory must be attributed to his successor, Claudius II.

 Aureolus revolt

 In 268, at some time before or soon after the battle of Naissus, the authority of Gallienus was challenged by Aureolus, commander of the cavalry stationed in Mediolanum (Milan), who was supposed to keep an eye on Postumus.
 Instead, he acted as deputy to Postumus until the very last days of his revolt, when he seems to have claimed the throne for himself.
 The decisive battle took place at what is now Pontirolo Nuovo near Milan; Aureolus was clearly defeated and driven back to Milan.
 Gallienus laid siege to the city but was murdered during the siege.
-There are differing accounts of the murder, but the sources agree that most of Gallienus' officials wanted him dead.
+There are differing accounts of the murder, but the sources agree that most of Gallienus's officials wanted him dead.
 According to the Historia Augusta, an unreliable source compiled long after the events it describes, a conspiracy was led by the commander of the guard Aurelius Heraclianus and Lucius Aurelius Marcianus.
 Marcianus's role in the conspiracy is not confirmed by any other ancient source.